JuliaPluto/HypertextLiteral.jl/README.md

     @print htl"They said, \"your total is \$42.50\"."
     #-> They said, "your total is $42.50".

-String literals can also be triple-quoted, as seen in the multi-line opening examples.
-We could write the example above as follows.
-Even in triple-quoted form, we still need to quote the dollar sign (`$`).
+String literals can also be triple-quoted, which could span multiple lines.
+Within triple quotes, single quoted strings can go unescaped, however, we still need to escape the dollar sign (`$`).

     @print htl"""They said, "your total is \$42.50"."""
     #-> They said, "your total is $42.50".

-Within any of these forms, Julia results can be interpolated, using `$(expr)` notation.
+Within any of these forms, Julia results can be interpolated using the `$(expr)` notation.
 Numeric values are automatically converted to their string representation.